-Disability adjustments are provided to students with disability to support accessibility to NAPLAN tests and encourage maximum participation.
+Disability adjustments are provided to students with disability to enable an equivalent learner experience during NAPLAN testing and to encourage maximum participation.
 These adjustments are detailed in National protocols for test administration.

 As the transition to NAPLAN Online continues, special print paper-based tests will continue to be available, where required.